-Our school places a great deal of importance on ensuring that the children leave school knowing the difference between right and wrong and choosing wisely, most of the time.
-We ensure our values of communication, creativity, aspiration, respect and ourselves run through our curriculum and children strive to receive a Values Token and to gain a leaf of achievement.
-We have a strong policy regarding a healthy approach to life which includes eating well, exercising well, keeping oneself safe and e-safety.
+Our school places a great deal of importance on ensuring that the children leave school knowing the difference between right and wrong and being able to make informed choices.
+We ensure our values of Perseverance, Aspiration, Respect and Teamwork run through our curriculum and children strive to receive a Values Token and to gain a leaf of achievement.
+We have a strong policy regarding a healthy approach to life which includes eating well, exercising well, keeping oneself safe and digital literacy.
 Children also learn about the importance of British Values and the importance of respect for diversity, which includes respecting all other faiths and cultures, understanding the differences between opinion and fact and beginning to become critical thinkers.